2019 — 9 speeches

 Jack Mundey AO

-Jack Mundey is known as the father of the "green bans" put in place by building unions in the early 1970s - an extraordinary conservation movement that effectively halted the demolition and alteration of buildings and whole suburbs deemed to be of heritage or environmental significance.
-As the NSW branch secretary with the Builders Labourers Federation, through the green bans campaign Jack is widely credited with saving Sydney's historic rocks area from destruction.
+Jack Mundey (1929 - 2020) was known as the father of the "green bans" put in place by building unions in the early 1970s - an extraordinary conservation movement that effectively halted the demolition and alteration of buildings and whole suburbs deemed to be of heritage or environmental significance.
+As the NSW branch secretary with the Builders Labourers Federation, through the green bans campaign Jack was widely credited with saving Sydney's historic Rocks area from destruction.

-He remains a revered grassroots campaigner and advocate, a man who is fuelled by a commitment to social justice and a strong belief in the power of ordinary people to bring about significant change.
+He remains a revered grassroots campaigner and advocate, a man who was fuelled by his commitment to social justice and a strong belief in the power of ordinary people to bring about significant change.